 Many factors affect the timing and number of visits you will have.
 Most women with uncomplicated pregnancies have around 8-10 prenatal visits.
-The visits can be spaced out to 6 weeks in the first half of pregnancy and not closer than 2 weeks at the end of pregnancy.
+The visits can be spaced out to 6 weeks until 28 weeks of pregnancy, 4 weeks until 36 weeks, and not closer than 2 weeks until the end of pregnancy.